Comprehensive Flood Hazard Management Plan

 The goal of the CFHMP is to minimize the long-term risk to life and property from flooding.
 The CFHMP evaluates the risk and vulnerability to flooding and identifies mitigation actions the community can take to reduce the impacts of flooding.
 It also includes goals, objectives, and policies to support the local agencies when making decisions related to flooding.

-After the comment period ends, the CFHMP will be sent to the Department of Ecology for approval, and then be presented to the Board of County Commissioners for adoption after a public hearing.
+After conclusion of a public comment period and final review by the Steering Committee in summer of 2023, the final CFHMP has been sent to the Department of Ecology for approval.
+The final Plan will be presented to the Board of County Commissioners and local governments for adoption after a public hearing- expected October-November 2023..

-The pubic is encouraged to provide input on the draft CFHMP.
-Please direct any questions or comments about the plan to Adam Trimble by calling 306-577-3052 x6664 or by emailing email@example.com.
-All comments must be received by June 23rd.
+Please direct any questions or comments about the plan to Adam Trimble by calling 306-577-3052 x6664 or by emailing email@example.com

 Updating Prior Flood Management Plans

-The product will be an actionable ten year management plan that identifies vulnerable areas and potential solutions to reduce loss of life and property due to flooding and inundation.
-Timeline for adoption is June 2021- June 2023
+The product is an actionable ten year management plan that identifies vulnerable areas and potential solutions to reduce loss of life and property due to flooding and inundation.
+Timeline for adoption is November 2023.

 Frequently Asked Questions: